9 Best MCAT Prep Courses for 2021: Top Online School Picks & Reviews

 Magoosh is also ideally suited for busy individuals with minimal time to spare and are looking for a cheaper alternative to use as a supplemental study tool.

 Students who opt for Magoosh as their primary reviewer tool should add more MCAT review books and practice tests for added study materials and to better prepare for the exam.
-With this, check out the 9 best MCAT prep books and read the 8 best free MCAT practice test to help you ace the exam.

 Learning Style: Self-study

 The Princeton Review

 Princeton Review’s provision of resources and content material is more than sufficient for any medical student to score high on the MCAT exam.

 The 510+ Score guarantee course, in particular, carries less than 2% of a historical refund rate revealing how effective TPR’s prep tools, instructors, and overall the program’s effectiveness for the MCAT.